-We have reviewed cost of studying and living in Ghana, low tuition universities in Ghana, tuition fees and other relevant guide on studying abroad in Ghana as an international student.
+We also checked the cost of studying and living in Ghana, cheap universities in Ghana for international students, tuition fees and other related foreign student study information for studying abroad in Ghana.

-Ghana is a West African country bordering on the Gulf of Guinea, Ghana is bounded by Côte d’Ivoire to the west, Burkina Faso to the north, Togo to the east, and the Atlantic Ocean to the south.
+Bordering the Gulf of Guinea, Ghana is a West African republic, bordered by Côte d’Ivoire to the west, Burkina Faso to the north, Togo to the east, and the Atlantic Ocean to the south.

-Ghana is a member of the Non-Aligned Movement, South Atlantic Peace and Zone, the Commonwealth of Nations, and the Group of 24.
+Ghana is a member of the Non-Aligned Movement, the Zone and Peace of the South Atlantic, the Commonwealth of Nations, and the 24th Group.

-You will enjoy studying in Ghana as it is the second largest cocoa producer in the world, and one of the world’s largest gold producers and Ghana is home to Lake Volta, the largest artificial lake in the world by surface area.
+You will enjoy studying in Ghana because it is the world’s second largest producer of cocoa and one of the world’s largest producers of gold, and Lake Volta, the world’s largest surface artificial lake, is home to Ghana.

 Education in Ghana

-Education is a prominent component of life in Ghana.
-The country is actively working to improve its literacy rate and strengthen its overall economy as a result.
-The adult literacy rate here is about 71 percent.
-Males are more likely to have an education than females.
+A prominent component of life in Ghana is education.
+The nation is aggressively working towards raising its literacy rate and as a result, strengthening its overall economy.
+Here the adult literacy rate is about 71 percent.
+Males are more likely than females to have an education.

 Higher Education in Ghana

-In terms of opportunities for higher education, the country has numerous choices for students.
-There are 21 public training colleges in the country, most of which offer specialized education for students who need between one and three years of education.
+The country has multiple options for students in terms of opportunities for higher education.
+In the nation, there are 21 public training colleges, most of which provide advanced education for students who need an education of between one and three years.

-There are 18 technical institutions present and two institutions issuing diplomas.
-The country also is home to six universities as well as various private programs.
+There are 18 technical institutions present and two diploma granting institutions.
+The nation is also home to six colleges and several private programs as well.